 1. Security Deposit:

 If you are a young entrepreneur or a start-up, chances are that renting a workspace is probably going to make the biggest dent to your pocket, not to mention the tight cash-flow that you may have to maintain.
-Renting almost any real estate, encompasses maintaining a security deposit where you don’t even earn any real interest on the amount, and so it is in your best interest to have it at a minimal amount.
+Renting almost any real estate in Gurgaon, encompasses maintaining a security deposit where you don’t even earn any real interest on the amount, and so it is in your best interest to have it at a minimal amount.
 Security deposit ranges from one month to three month of rental amount, and are always Tax free.

 2. Nature of Agreement: